opencleveland/RTAHeatMap/README.md

 ```

 ## HeatMap
-The heat map is currently available at https://github.com/skorasaurus/RTAHeatMap/tree/gh-pages
+The isochrone map is viewable for the moment at http://skorasaurus.github.io/RTAHeatMap/gh-pages/
+which displays the time, in minutes, for a person, to walk to the closest RTA transit stop.
+The code is at: https://github.com/skorasaurus/RTAHeatMap/tree/gh-pages
 Details of how to make the heat map will be added here.

 ## Contributing